What is Perlite? The Mineral That Rocks Your Plant Substrate

 In a Terrarium Mix

-Drainage is super important in a terrarium, but perlite isn’t my favourite material to use in a terrarium substrate mix.
+Drainage is super important in a terrarium, but perlite isn’t my favorite material to use in a terrarium substrate mix.

-It’ll do the job (and I have used it before), but aesthetics is an important part of a terrarium and white foamy balls doesn’t exact look natural does it?
+It’ll do the job (and I have used it before), but aesthetics is an important part of a terrarium, and white foamy balls don’t exactly look natural, do they?

 Fittonia Terrarium - substrate

-Perlite works in a terrarium mix, but it’s not my favourite.
+Perlite works in a terrarium mix, but it’s not my favorite.

 In my terrarium substrate mixes, I prefer to use orchid bark as my main drainage element.
-Or, fine lava rock works really well too and it’s dark colour makes it blend in a lot better.
+Fine lava rock works really well, too, and its dark color makes it blend in a lot better.

 Propagation and Hydroponics